AnyWho Opt Out: How to Remove Your Info from AnyWho.com

 Are There Other Data Broker Sites Like AnyWho?

 Data brokers number in the thousands.
 What once started out as a fun and easy way to look up friends or family members has now become a billion-dollar industry.
-Data brokers have all but replaced traditional business directories and people search tools like Yellow Pages, White Pages, and the phone book.
+Data brokers have all but replaced traditional business directories, and people search tools like Yellow Pages, White Pages, and the phone book.
 With reverse phone lookup services, finding out who owns a phone number is fast and efficient.

 Other major data brokers include: